milkbottledude/woodlands-jb_tracker/README.md

 However, I will be getting rid of 1 column to make it 6 'day' columns.
 This is to prevent multicollinearity, something we want to steer clear of in ML 🙅‍♂️.

 I'm not an expert, but I'll try my best to explain it in simple terms.
-If you do want an expert's article on it, you can go [here](https://www.analyticsvidhya.com/blog/2020/03/what-is-multicollinearity/), it explains it pretty well.
+If you do want an expert's article on it, you can go [here](https://www.analyticsvidhya.com/blog/2020/03/what-is-multicollinearity/), it explains it pretty well ✍️.

 Taking the 'day' variable as an example.
 If a particular row's day was Tuesday, the 'Tues' column would be 'True' while the rest would be
 'False'.

-However, what if I told you that for another row, the binary value for the columns 'Mon, Tues, Thurs, Fri, Sat, Sun' were False.
-By elimination, you would know that the value for 'Wed', the only column not mentioned, was 'True' without me telling you.
+However, what if I told you that for another row, the binary value for the columns 'Mon, Tues, Thurs, Fri, Sat, Sun' were False ❌.
+By elimination, you would know that the value for 'Wed', the only column not mentioned, was 'True' ✅ without me telling you.
 This essentially means you can predict the state/value of an independent variable (x value in a 'y against many x' relationship) through other independent variables.

 This is bad for machine learning models including NN's because, in simple terms, it makes it more difficult to detect the relationships between each individual independent variable (x) and the dependent variable (y).

-Another example which I learned from a book on Linear Regression models revolves around a regular corporate job.
-Someone who works longer hours is likely to be a hardworking person, and hardworking people tend to produce higher quality work.
-In the end, he or she would probably get a pay raise.
+Another example which I learned from a book on Linear Regression models uses a regular corporate job as an analogy.
+A hardworking person 👨‍💻 is likely to work longer hours than average ⏳, and hardworking people also tend to produce higher quality work 🌟.
+In the end, the hardworking person would probably get a pay raise 💰💰.
 But is the pay raise a result of A) working longer hours? or B) higher quality work?

 As for the time values, I don't have to one-hot encode them since they are numerical.
-However, they are 'cyclical' in nature, such that 11pm is closer to 1am than 5am, even though 5 as a number is closer to 1 than 11.
+However, they are **cyclical** in nature 🔄.
+For instance, 11pm is closer to 1am than 5am, even though 5 as a number is closer to 1 than 11.
 Basically the values loop around.
 There is a way to manage cyclical values, by using cos and sin on the values to preserve their cyclic nature, but it did not go well the last time I used it.

 I tried this method of encoding in my previous Machine Learning project, a Kaggle competition, where I was trying to predict Insurance Premiums.
-One of the variables was 'Policy Start Date', the date the insurance was bought.
+One of the variables was 'Policy Start Date', the date the insurance was bought 🗓️.
 I applied sin-cos encoding on the month values (since December loops back to January), but the model accuracy decreased for some reason when tested against the test data, I'm not sure why.

 So to start, I'll train the model with no encoding for the time variable, then afterwards I'll encode it and see how it performs.

 First I had to create a pd dataframe, such that each row represented an instance, so slightly different than the previous dfs we made.